yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/><br/>

 21. What Are Pure Components? (ref:24)
-> - If we extend a class with Pure Component, there is no need for shouldComponentUpdate() Lifecycle Method.
+> - If we extend a class with Pure Component, there is `no need for shouldComponentUpdate() Lifecycle Method`.
 Pure Component Class does the shallow comparisons of current state and props with new props and states to decide whether the React component should re-render itself or Not.
 > - There is a simple Welcome Pure Component and Hello Stateless Component.
 When you use these two in your Parent Component, you will see Hello will re-render whenever Parent Component will re-render but Welcome Component will not.
 This is because PureComponent changes the life-cycle method shouldComponentUpdate and adds some logic to automatically check whether a re-render is required for the component.
 This allows a PureComponent to call the method render only if it detects changes in state or props.
 ```
 class Welcome extends React.PureComponent {